What do you make of our links? We’d like to know, so give us a shout on Facebook or Twitter!

 SOON WE’LL HAVE HOVERBOARDS TOO (Graeme)

 Anyone that’s watched futuristic sci-fi movies will have seen vehicles like the speeder bikes from ‘Return of the Jedi’, and the hoverboards featured in ‘Back to the Future 2’.
 Well, these methods of transport have been fantasy, until now.
+As no one is surprised to see a bluetooth hoverboard release.
 A U.S. firm has just released a video of their new hover bike.
 The bike, which can hover up to 15ft in the air and travel at around 30mph, is steered simply by leaning from side to side.
 Aerofex Corp, the company behind the ‘hover bike’, has spent the best part of the last four years developing the new bike.
 There are now plans to use the technology to develop unmanned aerial vehicles that can be used to patrol borders where there are no roads.

 DEATHLY GOOGLE (Aimee)